 4320 Powers Ferry Road

-The New American neighborhood spot bistro and bar in Buckhead offers two open-air terraces: the Old Oak Terrace and the South Terrace.
+The Chastain, a new American neighborhood spot bistro and bar in Buckhead, offers two open-air terraces: the Old Oak Terrace and the South Terrace.

 Four-legged family members are welcome to enjoy the terraces with their owners.
 Reservations for dinner service on the Old Oak Terrace are encouraged.